ebinm/FastFabricLab/docs/ShellScripts.md

 Shell Scripts
 ==============

 Some shell scripts are provided to automate environment setup and provide a logical grouping of various steps.

-All shell scripts are located in [scripts/](../scripts) directory
+All shell scripts are located in the [scripts/](../scripts) directory.

-Following shell scripts are availables:
+The following shell scripts are available:

 * [create_ssh_keypair.sh](../scripts/create_ssh_keypair.sh).
 This script creates a ssh keypair:
     1. Generate ssh keypair.
     2. Store ssh keypair in [ssh](../ssh).
     3. Copy key to the specified path in [.env](../.env).

 * [setup_env.sh](../scripts/setup_env.sh).
-This script is used by all other shell scripts to setup proper environment:
+This script is used by all other shell scripts to set up a proper environment:
-    1. Cd to project root
+    1. Change directory to project root
     2. Export variables for Ansible
     3. If python virtual environment not present:
         * Create python3 virtual environment.